Limits on the axion-photon coupling from Chandrayaan-2 observations

 Following~\cite{Raffelt:1985nk} we calculate the axion emission rate per unit volume and we integrate it over a standard solar model~\cite{Bahcall:2004pz} and finally dividing by the total surface area of the Sun, we obtain the flux of axions coming out of the Sun.
 For the light axions ($m_a << \rm eV$) that we shall consider in this work, the spectral axion fluxes (in units of cm$^{-2}$ s$^{-1}$ keV$^{-1}$) produced by the Sun via the four processes are well approximated by the following fitting formulae~\cite{Barth:2013sma} \bal \left. \dfrac{d \phi_a}{d E_a} \right \vert_P &= 3.0 \times 10^{11}\, \left( \dfrac{\gagg}{10^{-12} \text{GeV}^{-1}} \right)^2 E_a^{2.450}\, e^{-0.829 E_a},\,\nn \\ \left. \dfrac{d \phi_a}{d E_a} \right \vert_B &= 1.25 \times 10^{14}\, \left( \dfrac{\gae}{10^{-13}} \right)^2 \dfrac{E_a}{1 + 0.667\, E_a^{1.278}}\, e^{-0.77 E_a},\, \nn \\ \left. \dfrac{d \phi_a}{d E_a} \right \vert_C &= 6.32 \times 10^{11}\, \left( \dfrac{\gae}{10^{-13}} \right)^2 E_a^{2.987}\, e^{-0.776 E_a}, \eal where $E_a$ is the axion energy in keV and $P,\, B,\, \text{and}\, C$ stand for Primakoff, Bremsstrahlung and Compton respectively.
 In order to calculate the bremsstrahlung flux, both the electron-electron bremsstrahlung and electron-ion bremsstrahlung have been taken into account.

-Fig.~\ref{fig:axion_flux} shows the fluxes of solar axions at the solar surface produced via the Primakoff process (solid red line) and through the combined Bremsstrahlung and Compton processes (solid blue line), for $\gagg = 10^{-10},\text{GeV}^{-1}$ and $\gae = 1.3\times10^{-13}$.
-This value of $\gae$ is adopted throughout the analysis.
+Fig.~\ref{fig:axion_flux} shows the fluxes of solar axions at the solar surface produced via the Primakoff process (solid red line) and through the combined Bremsstrahlung and Compton processes (solid blue line), for $\gagg = 10^{-10}\,\text{GeV}^{-1}$ and $\gae = 1.3\times10^{-13}$.
 The total solar axion flux is obtained as the sum of the individual contributions from the Primakoff, Bremsstrahlung, and Compton processes, and therefore depends on both $\gagg$ and $\gae$.
 Within the parameter space and energy range considered here, the Primakoff-induced flux is substantially larger than the combined Bremsstrahlung and Compton components.
 Nevertheless, for completeness, all production channels are included in the subsequent analysis.